survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Given the 24 kB can be served gzipped, it is somewhat reasonable. gzipping will drop around another 40%, and it is well supported by browsers.

-It is good to remember that you didn’t include *react-dom* in this case and that would add around 100 kB to the final result.
+It is good to remember that you didn't include *react-dom* in this case and that would add around 100 kB to the final result.
 To get back to these figures, you would have to use a lighter alternative such as Preact or react-lite as discussed in the *Consuming Packages* chapter.

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` underneath and you can achieve the same effect by passing `process.env.NODE_ENV` to the custom function you made.
 The [documentation covers `EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) in greater detail.